+📼 Run

-Type the name of a program, for resource, and Windows will op
+Type the name of a program, folder, document, or Internet resource, and Windows will open it for you.

-Open: telnet 192.168.10.1 ÷
+Open: telnet 192.168.10.1

-Cancel Browse
+OK Cancel Browse

 Figure 164 - Telnet Command Prompt

 3. The Console login screen appears.
 Use the keyboard to enter the Console Username and Password, then press "Enter".
 This is the same as the Web Browser password.
 The default Username is "admin" and the default Password is "admin".